-- 36. Which of the following is not a factor that determines whether a taxpayer is required to file a tax return?
+36) Which of the following is not a factor that determines whether a taxpayer is required to file a tax return?

-- A. Filing status.
+- A) Filing status.

-- B. Taxpayer's gross income.
+- B) Taxpayer's gross income.

-- C. Taxpayer's employment.
+- C) Taxpayer's employment.

-- D. Taxpayer's age.
+- D) Taxpayer's age.

-- E. None of these.
+- E) None of the choices are correct.